artica/website/_posts/blog/2015-09-01-creatifi_barcelona_pitch.markdown

 We went to Barcelona on the 27th of August to give a [final pitch of our Fiware participation with Visualino][1].

-Visualino was originally developed as part of project [E-Duca][6], an R&D project co-financed by QREN.
+Visualino (named in 2016 to Gyro Creator) was originally developed as part of project [E-Duca][6], an R&D project co-financed by QREN.
 With the end of E-Duca in 2015 we have now been trying to transform that initial prototype into a proper product able to reach the market.

 Here is a demo video of how it's shaping up: